 - Binge-eating behaviour modification

-- Meal plan management
+Meal plan management

-- Diet and lifestyle regulation
+Diet and lifestyle regulation

-- Building nutrition awareness
+Building nutrition awareness

 Food provides nutrients for our activities, growth, and functioning.
 In a modern developed society food is expected to be enjoyable and burden-free, often carrying a social component in shared meals in our family or circles of friends.

-Binge-Eating disorder is associated with the compulsive consumption of large quantities of food, even in the absence of hunger.
-It is marked by poor awareness of food choices, nutritional value and optimal quantities.
+Eating disorders are usually marked by poor awareness of food choices, nutritional value and optimal quantities.
 Most importantly, the relationship with food is affected by the frequent sense of guilt and secrecy revolving around eating itself, which makes our relationship with food adverse and unnatural.

 The impulsive nature of Bulimia Nervosa, Binge-Eating Disorder and sometimes Anorexia Nervosa, links it with other adverse habits and addictions, e.g. excessive alcohol or caffeine consumption.

 Your dietitian will support you in gaining an understanding of your existing eating habits and will help you gain a healthy relationship with food.
 Together with the dietitian, you will develop a dynamic grocery shopping habit, as well as your own meal plan, which you will be able to self-navigate in the future and tailor it to your work and study commitments, physical activities, and sports.